ObipixelGIT/getCryptoPrices/README.md

 ```

 - Change the number of days you wish to use to go back t fetch top-performing 100 cryptocurrencies (eg. days_back = 30)
+- You can also change the "100" so that you can work with less or more cryprocurrencies.

 ## Permissions